JusticeJatau/Front_End_Mentor_Challenge/README.md

 So what i've learned while building this project are:

-1. i learned how to confidently finish my own projects even though i've never finish one before.
+- i learned how to confidently finish my own projects even though i've never finish one before.
-2. i learned about responsive design in general including how to use css flexbox, grid and media queries, even though i am not so good at it.
+- i learned about responsive design in general including how to use css flexbox, grid and media queries, even though i am not so good at it.
-3. i understood better how other css properties works.
+- i understood better how other css properties works.
-4. it also help me to build confidence in my skills.
+- it also help me to build confidence in my skills.

 ### Continued development

-I will love to focus more on responsive desig
+I will love to focus more on responsive design

 ## Author